HADDADmed/Issue-Trackr-Pro/README.md

 # Ticket Management App

-This is a web application designed to manage and track Tickets  the applictaion called Tickets Flow Plus.
+This is a web application designed to manage and track Tickets  the applictaion called Tickets Flow .

 ## Features